-Although we are still evaluating the JOBS Act, we currently intend to take advantage of some or all of the reduced regulatory and reporting requirements that will be available to us so long as we qualify as an "emerging growth company."
+We currently intend to take advantage of most or all of the reduced regulatory and reporting requirements that will be available to us so long as we qualify as an "emerging growth company."
 Among other things, this means that our independent registered public accounting firm will not be required to provide an attestation report on the effectiveness of our internal control over financial reporting so long as we qualify as an emerging growth company, which may increase the risk that weaknesses or deficiencies in our internal control over financial reporting go undetected.
 Likewise, so long as we qualify as an emerging growth company, we may elect not to provide in our public reports and filings with the SEC certain information, including financial information and information regarding compensation of our executive officers, that we would otherwise have been required to provide in filings we make with the SEC, which may make it more difficult for investors and securities analysts to evaluate our Company.
-As a result, investor confidence in our Company and the market price of our common stock may be materially and adversely affected.
+As a result, investor confidence in our Company and the market price of our common stock could be materially and adversely affected.